villevaara/mandeville-stanford-nlp/README.md

 ## Running

-Run `main.py`.
+Run `main.sh`.
 To change the annotators used, adjust the 'annotators' key in `props` -variable.

 ## Input

 Input is plain txt.
-Change the input file variable in the above file.
+Change the input path variable in `main.py`.

 ## Output